ucb-supernode/website/about.md

 * Agilent 33522A Arbitrary Waveform Generator
 * Windows computer (EECS account required)

-We also have soldering equipment (including hot-air), a stereo inspection microscope, and a collection of breadboards, wire, and basic components.
+We also have soldering equipment (including hot-air and a reflow oven), a stereo inspection microscope, and a collection of breadboards, wire, and components.

 Fabrication